The WIAA goes back to 1913 to determine its first boys cross country tournament champion. Milwaukee Riverside was the first team champion.

 Milwaukee Riverside not only won the first championship, but also the next seven, as well as six more from 1923 to 1928.
 Darlington also won six straight championships, capturing Division 3 titles from 2011-16.

 Riverside has won the most championships with 16, and all of them were won between 1913 and 1936.
 South Milwaukee and Stevens Point are next with 10 titles; Darlington, Madison West and Shorewood have won eight; Fennimore has seven team titles; Albany and Milwaukee Bay View have six; and Cochrane-Fountain City, Milwaukee Washington, Port Washington and Whitefish Bay have five.
 Milwaukee Washington also has been runner-up 11 times.

 Only five boys have won three individual championships.
 They are Jim Brice of Wrightstown (1975-77), Paul Voss of Clinton (1977-79), Phil Downs of Madison Memorial (1989-91), Chris Solinsky of Stevens Point (2000-02) and most recently Tyson Miehe of Darlington (2011-13).
 There have been 32 boys in Wisconsin who have won two individual titles.

 Milwaukee Riverside has produced the most individual champions with 10, followed by South Milwaukee with eight.
-Stevens Point has produced six champions, and Menomonee Falls North has produced five.
-Boscobel, Madison Memorial, Madison West, Milwaukee South and McFarland have claimed four individual championships.
-Individual titles have been won by runners from 107 different schools.
+Stevens Point has produced six champions, and Madison West and Menomonee Falls North have produced five.
+Boscobel, Madison Memorial, Milwaukee South and McFarland have claimed four individual championships.
+Individual titles have been won by runners from 109 different schools.

 NCAA Eligibility Info